Delta 10 THC is brand new to the market.

 You can use distillates by smoking it from a dab rig, adding it to an electric vaporizer, eating it directly, or using it to make your own delta 10 tinctures of gummies.

-Delta 10 distillates can be infused into an oil base in order to make it easier to use.
+Delta 10 distillates can be infused into an oil base to make it easier to use.
 It also makes it safer by diluting it from the highly concentrated form.

 We haven’t seen any delta 10 THC tinctures yet, but they’re coming soon.
 It’s only a matter of time before people start hearing about this innovative new product type and companies start creating their own tinctures to meet the demand.